Skip to content

 Terminal window

-openstack block storage volume manageable list SAN_Array_reference --os-volume-api-version 3.8
+openstack block storage volume manageable list <Cinder backend pool name> --os-volume-api-version 3.8

 Migration Steps